FBruzzesi/iso-week-date/docs/index.md

 ### Dependencies

-- To work with `IsoWeek` class, no additional dependency is required.
+- To work with `IsoWeek` and `IsoWeekDate` classes, no additional dependency is required.
 - pandas and polars functionalities require the installation of the respective libraries.

 ## Usage

-To see how to work with `IsoWeek` and/or pandas and polars utils modules, please refer to the [getting started](getting-started/quickstart/) section.
+To see how to work with `IsoWeek`, `IsoWeekDate` and/or pandas and polars utils modules, please refer to the [getting started](getting-started/quickstart/) section.

 ## Contributing